 Typical Music Project Cost Breakdown

-Project Type | Estimated Budget | Includes |
+Project type | Estimated budget | Typically includes |

 |---|---|---|

-Full Album (8–12 songs) | $10,000 – $100,000+ | Full production team, professional studio time, multiple revisions |
+Full album (8–12 songs) | $10,000–$100,000+ | Full production workflow, studio time, comping/editing, mix notes, alt versions |

-Tips for Budgeting Your Music Project
+How to Budget for Your Music Project Without Surprises

 Budgeting for music production can feel overwhelming, but these steps help you stay on track: